22AhmedElkamash/isi-dashboard/README.md

     Saved working directory and index state WIP on newBranch: 211a34a deleting the added file at main

 $ git switch main
 Switched to branch 'main'
-    Your branch is ahead of 'origin/main' by 4 commits.
+Your branch is up to date with 'origin/main'.
-    (use "git push" to publish your local commits)
 </pre>

 #### Create an annotated tag with tagname (v1.7)